thecodingmachine/graphqlite/website/docs/annotations-reference.md

 ## @Type annotation

 The `@Type` annotation is used to declare a GraphQL object type.
+This is used with standard output types, as well as enum types.
+For input types, use the [@Input annotation](#input-annotation) directly on the input type or a [@Factory annoation](#factory-annotation) to make/return an input type.

 **Applies on**: classes.